Public Lands

 BLM's Conservation Rule and Conservation as a "Use" (2023)

-Arguing that the BLM has a statutory duty to respond to climate change, which includes the duty to avoid exacerbating climate change.
+This paper argues that the BLM has a statutory duty to respond to climate change, which includes the duty to avoid exacerbating climate change.
 The article then moves the legal discussion from aspiration to action by proposing a legal strategy, using the existing legal framework, by which the BLM can achieve net zero emissions from all new mineral development activity.
 While the article focuses on oil and gas development, the same methodology could be applied to coal mining, tar sands, and other sources of GHG emissions.

 A Road Map to Net-Zero Emissions for Fossil Fuel Development on Public Lands (2020)